 Step 3 - Connecting to the Water Lines

 If you insert this into existing water pipes, you will need first to cut the pipes.
 Then clean the pipes using a piece of wire wool.

 Wrap Teflon tape around the ends of the pies and fix the mixer valve onto them by using the compression joints.
 Make sure that the valve is positioned correctly before tightening the joints using a wrench.

 The valve needs to be connected to both the hot and cold water lines.
 While fitting a new mixer valve, you might as well fit a stop valve so that you can shut the water off to your toilet easily if ever required.

 Step 4 - Finishing the Job

-Once you are sure there are no leaks you can put the floorboards down and cover the pipes up again.
+Once you're sure there are no leaks, you can put the floorboards down and cover the pipes up again.
 Leaks can be very damaging if they are not detected quickly.

 Step 5 - Testing

-Now all you need to do is flush the toilet so that you can test the system and get rid of any air which is inside the pipes.
-Hopefully this will cure any problems that you have been having with a sweating.
+Now, all you need to do is flush the toilet to test the system and get rid of any air inside the pipes.
+Hopefully, this will cure any problems that you have been having with sweating.

-This is one of the easiest and most successful methods of dealing with condensation on your toilets water tank.
-If this doesn't cure the problem then you might need to call in a professional.
+This is one of the easiest and most successful methods of dealing with condensation on your toilet's water tank.
+However, if this doesn't cure the problem, you might need to call in a professional.